-Students who apply for Fellowships should exemplify a professional approach to the application, interview, and offer process by:
+Students who apply for fellowships should exemplify a professional approach to the application, interview, and offer process by:

 During the fellowship engagement, fellowship site administrators should adopt good development practices by:

-As a follow up to the fellowship experience, fellowship program administrators should conduct post-fellowship evaluations that provide the organization with accurate and timely feedback of their program’s strengths and weaknesses for continuous improvement purposes.
+As a follow up to the fellowship experience, fellowship site administrators should conduct post-fellowship evaluations that provide the organization with accurate and timely feedback of their program’s strengths and weaknesses for continuous improvement purposes.

 Fellowship site administrators should strive to build the reputation and value of all administrative fellowships for the healthcare management profession by:

 By agreeing to participate in NCAF, understand that the fellowship site is required to respond to the annual benchmarking survey and provide data on their fellowship and recruitment experience, allowing for the proper collection of fellowship trend data